bhuvvaan/bhuvvaan.github.io/_pages/teaching.md

 ## YouTube
 **Foundations of Aerospace - Coming Soon!**
-I believe that people often learn Aerospace Engineering through formulas rather than understanding the subject from first principles and my goal is to change that.
+I believe that people often learn Aerospace Engineering through formulas rather than understanding it from first principles.
+My goal is to change that.

 <!--
 My tutorial on 3-CNF SAT to Subset Sum reduction is the **most watched video on the topic** on the internet.